Dickson771/DistributedSystem/README.md

 Both architectures simulate core e-commerce functionality like browsing products, registering users, placing orders, and processing payments and shipping, but differ in **communication model**, **deployment structure**, and **scalability characteristics**.

+3. **Two-Phase Commit Demo (Python / gRPC)**
+   - Located in `two_phase_commit/`.
+   - Demonstrates a basic 2PC workflow with a coordinator, two voting participants, and a demo client driving transactions over gRPC.
+   - Includes Docker Compose that launches the participants, exposes both the voting and decision services on separate ports, and runs a client container that triggers a sample transaction to show commit/abort tracing.

 ## How to Run
 To execute either implementation:

 1. Navigate to the corresponding project folder:
    - `cd REST-Server-Client`
    - `cd ecommerce-order-system`
+   - `cd two_phase_commit`

 2. Open the respective `README.md` file inside that folder.
    Each README provides detailed steps to **build, run, and test** the system.